fyodorovich/filemaker-data-api-wordpress/readme.md

 #### User Metadata: UUID
 To prevent accidental transfer of client information we are storing a UUID in user metadata.
 The field is user_meta::wpcf_uuid.
 This UUID is generated in the FileMaker and is the ID of the table "clientmetadata."

+### Pages and Permalinks
+#### Transaction Statement
+The shortcode expects the permalinks to be ON and creates an permalink to a post/page with the slug "transaction-statement."

 ## Shortcodes
 The shortcodes listed below provide access to your FileMaker data.

+### Adelphi Specific Codes

 ### [FM-DATA-USER-DETAIL]
 Pull all contract records associated with the UUID of the logged in user.
 The contract records include the client name and address.
 A table of contracts is built including links which are based on permalinks.

 ### [FM-DATA-CONTRACT-DETAIL]
 Pull all transaction records associated with the contract of the logged in user.
 The contract is printable as a Contract Statement.

-A table of contracts is built including links which are based on permalinks
+A table of transactions is built.

+### General Purpose Codes

 ### [FM-DATA-TABLE]
 Pull all records from the specified layout and generate a table of records.